BroadSoft-Xtended/SampleApps/teamone/manage-orgs-and-users/README.md

 1. Copy `config.json.template` to `config.json`.
 2. Edit `config.json` to enter your `client_id` and `client_secret` values.
 3. Run `npm run it`.
-Note that this will connect to the Intellinote production server and create an organization and several user accounts.
+Note that this will connect to the Team-One production server and create an organization and several user accounts.